 Listed here are the articles on Assets

-Step 5: Preparing reports (Reports Page)
+Step 5: Preparing reports (Reports screen)

 The reporting module is the output of all the other modules.
 It is a feature-rich reporting set which provides full financial reports and includes customisable notes and accounting policies.
 Reports can be printed by division and can also include trading accounts.